LunarVim/LunarVim/README.md

 **LOW PRIORITY**

-- vim vsnips dir should be co-located with config
+- vim luasnips dir should be co-located with config
 - list all binaries needed for formatters and linters (one day add in wiki)
 - Implement what I can from this java config: